SAR Dog Memorial

 9/10/11

 As those of you who are working dog handlers know, losing your partner is like losing your right arm.
 They are such a part of you that you only really realize the vacuum left behind until they are gone.
-Thanks to everyone for your support and friendship over the last 6 months' roller coaster ride with her.
-It's nice to be surrounded by "dog people" every day who really understand and respect the deep bond that you can develop with an animal.
+Thanks to everyone for your support and friendship over the last 6 months roller coaster ride with her.
+It is comforting to be surrounded by "dog people" every day who really understand and respect the deep bond that you can develop with an animal.

 I will miss her deeply, the stubborn little donkey...